discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 To add a category, visit the [categories page](/categories), then click Create Category at the upper right.
 You can set security per-category so only certain groups of users can see topics in that category.

 Every category has an initial "About the {foo} category" topic created alongside it.
 This topic will be pinned to the top of the category, and the description you enter here will be used in a bunch of places.
-So edit that first post and give your new category a good, clear description!
+Be sure to give your new category a good, clear description!

 ### File Uploads